wtorsi/apple-in-app-purchases/README.md

 APPLE_API_PRIVATE_KEY_ID=!ChangeMe!
 ```

 The example contains only the set of files.
 The example itself could not work directly after cloning the repository.

 You can reuse the code if you want.
+If you have any suggestions you can create a pull request to discuss it.